ErpNetDocs/webclient/introduction/how-to/ui-customization/sort-by-date.md

 In most navigators, you can access a document or a record through the value of its **first** column, regardless of which column that is.

-Values displayed in the rows of that column are accessible through **hyperlinks** leading exactly to the document it represents.
+Values displayed in the rows of that column are accessible through **hyperlinks** leading exactly to the document they represent.

 > [!NOTE]
 > Certain navigators don't support opening links and therefore don't have this feature enabled.